YiLimath/YiLimath.github.io/_pages/agent-system/human-in-the-loop.md

 The system may propose a proof direction or a literature connection, while the mathematician decides whether it is relevant, novel, or worth pursuing.

+## Real-world application

+Refunds, access changes, publication decisions, and other consequential actions need an explicit approval checkpoint.
+The agent should present the proposed action, evidence, uncertainty, and reversible alternatives, then resume from a durable checkpoint after the human accepts or rejects it.

 ## Figure

 ![Human-in-the-loop pattern](/images/agent-system/11-human-in-loop.svg)